 Can a felon adopt a child in Kansas?

 During the home study, your social worker and the court will examine the nature of the felony and any other past offenses on your criminal record(s).
 If the felony was non-violent and did not involve child or domestic abuse or neglect, the court and your social worker may approve you to adopt.

-You don’t need to be a triathlete, but the general health of your family is taken into account by agencies like American Adoptions as well as home study providers when approving parents to adopt.
+Health Requirements: You don’t need to be a triathlete, but the general health of your family is taken into account by home study providers and agencies like American Adoptions when approving parents to adopt.
 Your home study requires you to provide recent medical statements to ensure that you are physically and mentally healthy enough to care for an infant.

-While not as straightforward as proving that you’re legally, physically, and financially able to adopt in Kansas, the emotional requirements to adopt are potentially the most important to the adoption process.
+Emotional Requirements: While not as straightforward as proving that you’re legally, physically, and financially able to adopt, the emotional requirements to adopt in Kansas are potentially the most important to the adoption process.
 Emotional adoption requirements primarily include:

 Leaving behind any infertility grief you may have experienced so you can move from the dream of having a baby biologically to the dream of having a baby via adoption.